Rental Bonds Policy

 - Where LAHC intends to carry out substantial upgrading work on the property and the property needs to be vacant for the work to be done.

-- Tenants who are relocated to downsize to a smaller property, either at the request of FACS or the tenant.
+- Tenants who are relocated to downsize to a smaller property, either at the request of DCJ or the tenant.

 - Tenants in the Social Housing Management Transfer Program in whole of location areas.

-- Other tenants whom FACS assesses should be exempt from paying a rental bond because of extenuating circumstances.
+- Other tenants whom DCJ assesses should be exempt from paying a rental bond because of extenuating circumstances.

 Bond charges and payments